 How to use display ads to build your sales pipeline

-Display ads can be help brands improve their sales pipeline with creative, persona-based stratgies.
+Display ads can help brands improve their sales pipeline with creative, persona-based strategies.

 Adopting a one-size-fits-all approach to digital advertising often ends up costing brands much-needed time and resources.
 That’s why many marketers are investing in strategic and creative efforts to help connect with high-propensity audiences.